TheNewRobot/chatemis/README.md

 Note: Ensure your RAG data is in the data folder before running this command

 2. Download an LLM model:
-- Select a model compatible with ollama CUDA
+- Select a model compatible with ollama CUDA: https://ollama.com/search
 - Write the name of the model in config.yaml in the "model" field

 3. Start the application: